-- 13. (1) A co-operative registered in terms of this Act must adopt a constitution that complies with section 14. - (2) A co-operative where the members are required to hold shares must adopt a constitution that complies with sections 14 and 15. - (3) Secondary and tertiary co-operatives must adopt a constitution that complies with - (4) A co-operative may, in addition to the matters listed under section 14(2), adopt any other provision that is not inconsistent with this Act. - (5) The Minister may publish, by notice in the Gazette, model constitutions that may be used by co-operatives.
+- 13. (1) A co-operative registered in terms of this Act must adopt a constitution that complies with section 14. - (2) A co-operative where the members are required to hold shares must adopt a constitution that complies with sections 14 and 15. - (3) Secondary and tertiary co-operatives must adopt a constitution that complies with sections 14 and 16. - (4)Aco-operative may, in addition to the matters listed under section 14(2), adopt any other provision that is not inconsistent with this Act. - (5) The Minister may publish, by notice in the Gazette, model constitutions that may be used by co-operatives.